noebrown/noebrown/README.md

 # Hi, I'm Noë 🐡

 I am a graduate of the University of North Carolina at Chapel Hill, I recieved my a Bachelor's Degree in Computer Science.
 I previosuly interned at HashiCorp and worked in multiple research labs at UNC and Duke respectively.
-I currently work as an Engineer at CData Software.
+I currently work as an engineer at CData Software.

 ## About Me

 - ⌨️ Software Engineer with a love for research and food trucks.
-- ⚙️ Enthusiastic about blockchain and blockchain protocols.
+- ⚙️ Enthusiastic about blockchain, blockchain protocols, and blockchain analytics.
 - 📑 Self-proclaimed lifelong learner, always exploring.

 ## 🔧 Technologies & Tools